-- Map arithmetic on selected parameters is good for studying the impact of known disturbances, but what is desired is an automated, unsupervised change detection system. - A data mining approach, utilizing high performance computing (HPC) for the entire body of the very large, high resolution NDVI data history, appears to be the best approach. - Hoffman and Hargrove previously employed a highly scalable k-means algorithm to automatically detect brine scars from hyperspectral remote sensing data (Hoffman, 2004) and for land surface phenology from monthly climatology and 17 years of 8 km NDVI from AVHRR (White et al., 2005). - For only the current MODIS NDVI data for six years (2003-2008), 22 maps per year, at 250 m over the CONUS, single-precision data exceed 77 GB, requiring HPC resources.
+- Map arithmetic on selected parameters is good for studying the impact of known disturbances, but what is desired is an automated, unsupervised change detection system. - A data mining approach, utilizing high performance computing (HPC) for the entire history of the high resolution NDVI data, may provide a basis for determining "expected" or "normal" phenological variability. - Hoffman and Hargrove previously employed a highly scalable k-means algorithm to automatically detect brine scars from hyperspectral remote sensing data (Hoffman, 2004) and for land surface phenology from monthly climatology and 17 years of 8 km NDVI from AVHRR (White et al., 2005). - For only the current MODIS NDVI data for six years (2003-2008), 22 maps per year, at 250 m over the CONUS, single-precision data exceed 77 GB, requiring HPC resources.